rbgvictoria/vicflora-static-pages/keys/Leafy liverworts.md

 #### Leafy branches arising from stolons

-In this state erect or ascending branches, bearing leaves, emerge from a system of creeping stems without leaves.
+In this state erect or ascending branches, bearing leaves, emerge from a system of creeping stems without normal leaves.

 ### Branching type